christianscheible/qsample/README.md

 	java -jar target/qsample-0.1-jar-with-dependencies.jar --sample example/documents/ output

-QSample will write produce several files in the output directory:
+QSample will produce several files in the output directory:

 * `.log` file storing the messages that were also output to command line
 * `.conf` file documenting the configuration used by the tool